 4.1 At Full Council on 16 December 2021 an Improvement Plan was agreed by Council.
 This included a commitment to "review existing governance structures to see if improvement can be made".
-This work should commence before the end of March 2022.
+This work should have commenced before the end of March 2022 and a report was previously brough to the March committee meeting.